 Cysteine has been used for many years in the veterinary sciences as a detoxifying agent.
 It has the ability to bind metals such as cadmium and mercury, able to prevent acetaldehyde poisoning (from chronic alcohol or cigarette smoking), and has the ability to increase the activities of both Vitamin B6 and glutathione.

 NAC helps the body synthesize glutathione, an important antioxidant.
 Cysteine is the rate-limiting amino acid in the production of glutathione.
 In other words, if one is low in cysteine, the production of glutathione can not move forward.
 Many studies have shown that supplementation of cysteine has led to increased intercellular levels of glutathione.

 Deficiencies of NAC have not been defined and may not even exist.
 Healthy people do not need to supplement NAC.

 The use of N-Acetyl L-Cysteine in medicine is well researched and documented for a variety of conditions.
 NAC is a precursor to one of the body's most potent anti-oxidants, glutathione.
 It is through this action, that NAC is used for help in liver support, and has even been used to prevent acetaminophen (Tylenol) poisonings.

 Probably its best-known use is as a mucolytic.
-By breaking the disulphide bonds in the mucus of the intestines and especially the lungs, NAC is able to break down the mucus and make it less viscous.
-This is especially important during asthma, bronchitis, and bouts of hayfever.
+By breaking the disulfide bonds in the mucus of the intestines and especially the lungs, NAC is able to break down the mucus and make it less viscous.
+This is especially important during asthma, bronchitis, and bouts of hay fever.

-As an antioxidant, NAC has a number of scavanging activities that benefit many organ systems and is often used in antioxidant supplements.
+As an antioxidant, NAC has a number of scavenging activities that benefit many organ systems and is often used in antioxidant supplements.

 NAC is a beneficial nutrient for the lungs both during and after cessation of smoking.